-The Board strongly encourages shareholders to exercise their right to vote by appointing the Chair of the meeting, as set out on the proxy form, to be their proxy to exercise their right to vote at the AGM in accordance with their instructions.
-Shareholders can do this online or by submitting their proxy form by post.
+If you cannot attend the meeting, I strongly encourage you to exercise your right to appoint a proxy to attend and vote at the AGM on your behalf.
+You can do this online or by submitting your proxy form by post.
 Simply follow the instructions as set out on your proxy card.
-Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday, 10 May 2022 to be valid.
+Proxy appointments must be received by Equiniti no later than 11.00 am on Tuesday, 16 May 2023 to be valid.

 The results of the votes on the proposed resolutions will be announced in the normal way as soon as practicable after the conclusion of the AGM.